tayyab-ilyas/amass/README.md

 ## Usage

-1. Save the script to a file, e.g., `workspace.sh`.
+1. Clone the repo and cd in it.

 2. Make the script executable by running the following command in your terminal: `chmod +x workspace.sh`